 “No,” Gyrax whispers back, “not dragons—wyverns.
 Smaller, weaker, and less intelligent.
-Real dragons are ten times as big and they don’t breathe fire.”
+Dragons are ten times as big and they don’t breathe fire.”

 “But they’re related, right?”
 I look over at Gyrax.
 “I mean, not that I’ve seen a dragon before, but…”

 “They are.”
 He speaks a little louder, confident that the wyverns aren’t looking for us.
-“During the Wars, Lyderea stole a clutch of red dragon eggs.
-She magically stunted them, making the hatchlings mature into wyverns.
-They became a different species altogether—inbreeding and sorcery have taken their toll.”
+“During the Wars, Lyderea stole a clutch of red dragon eggs and magically stunted them, making the hatchlings mature into wyverns.
+They became a different species altogether.
+Inbreeding and sorcery have taken their toll.”

 “What about the riders?”

 “Rainfire Knights.
-They each possess an in-depth knowledge of battlefield magic, meaning they can tear apart defensive spells and expose their prey to fire and talon.
-That’s why the Alliance sticks to the forest—it’s not exactly protective cover, but it can provide a degree of stealth and concealment.”
+They each possess an in-depth knowledge of battlefield magic; they can tear apart defensive spells, ensuring their prey are exposed to fire and talon.
+That’s why the Alliance sticks to the forest.
+It’s not exactly protective cover, but it can provide a degree of stealth and concealment.”